Fixet/suggest-tg-bot/README.md

 3. Click on "Create a Service" button to start creating a new service.

-4. Give your worker a name and code from bot.js code to the editor.
+4. Give your worker a name and copy code from bot.js to the editor.

 5. Click on "Save and Deploy" to deploy your worker.